danthegoodman1/RedpandaSovereignStructure/README.md

 While this may be a poorly contrived example, it may not be, so we don’t fully know the limitations of their JSON output (e.g. do they support `null` as the output, or a top-level array?)

 One might think that the provided examples are quite contrived, and that this is a cheap clone of the [existing structured outputs demo](https://www.redpanda.com/blog/ai-connectors-gpu-runtime-support) (which is where the demo task comes from).
-However if you talk to enterprise customers, you'll understand you've probably already guessed where I'm about to take this, any why this solution is so valuable.
-This enables enterprises to:
+However, if you talk to enterprise customers, you've probably already guessed where I'm about to take this, any why this solution is so valuable.
+Sovereign structure enables enterprises to:

-1. Reduce costs (both egress and expensive managed inference)
+1. Reduce costs for both egress and expensive managed inference
-2. Keep our data in our environment (no more shipping sensitive data to OpenAI, which is often a non-starter for enterprise customers)
+2. Keep their data in their environment.
+No more shipping sensitive data to OpenAI (which is often a non-starter for enterprise customers)
 3. Choice of model:
     1. Balancing of throughput, accuracy, and resource consumption
     2. Ability to use differnet models that may perform better for certain tasks
     3. Use of proprietary models fine-tuned for their workloads

 A solution that achieves all of these with such simplicity does not exist in the industry right now, and Redpanda Connect + Data Transforms enables this.
+This level of flexbility is critical to support enterprise AI use cases.

 ## Limitations

 This system is not perfect, there are a few unoptimal solutions that have to be performed:

-1. Because the LLM cannot guarantee JSON output, we must send it to the subsequent transform for JSON and schema validation.
-2. There are a few places where build-time variables would have to be injected, because they are not something that can be resolved (conveniently at least) at runtime.
+1. There are a few places where build-time variables would have to be injected, because they are not something that can be resolved (conveniently at least) at runtime.
 For example the schema registry IDs in the data transforms (there may be a way to resolve these then cache them with the schema registry sdk).
-3. There is no (convenient) way to dynamically pull schema registry entries into the connect LLM prompt at the moment, so we hard code it in
+2. There is no (convenient) way to dynamically pull schema registry entries into the connect LLM prompt at the moment, so we hard code it in

 ## Code structure